It's critically important that the eggs you put into the incubator are as healthy as they can be.

 And how long can eggs last between collection and incubation, anyway?

-In this article I answer six commonly asked questions about transporting hatching eggs, the problems you may face if you buy some to be sent through the post and the potential solutions to those issues.
+In this article I answer six commonly asked questions about transporting hatching eggs, from optimum storage to the problems you may face if you order some to be delivered by mail.
+I also suggest potential solutions to those issues.

 For more detailed information about storing fertile eggs, take a look at this article.